maranqz/go-immutable/README.md

 ## Tips

-1. https://astexplorer.net/ to see online ast tree
+1. https://astexplorer.net/ or https://yuroyoro.github.io/goast-viewer/ to see online ast tree